RichardGrave/ErowTV/README.md

 ## Usable commands in chat:
 - facing: Gives the direction you are facing.
 NORTH, EAST, etc.
-- debug_messages: Turns debug messages ON or OFF.
+- debug_messages: Turns debug messages ON or OFF (messages that I placed in the code for testing).

 ## Memory system:
 I have created a simple memory system that saves the coordinates of each **special block** (from the features in the text above) for the player that places them.
 Only that player can do interactions with the blocks/signs to activate them.